New York Yankees vs San Diego Padres: Odds, Run Line, and Total

 New York Yankees

-- Shortstop Jazz Chisholm Jr. is on the 10-day IL with a strained right oblique.
+- Shortstop Jazz Chisholm Jr. is out four-to-six weeks with a strained right oblique.

+- Relief pitcher Scott Effross has been assigned to rehab duty with a hamstring injury.

+- Third baseman D.J.
+LeMahieu is day-to-day with minor calf and hip injuries.

 San Diego Padres